opendatahub-io/opendatahub.io/pages/arch.md

-**Data Analysis: Streaming** tools such as Kafka and Elasticsearch allow for distributed and scalable message distribution native to Openshift.
+**Data Analysis: Streaming** tools such as Kafka and Elasticsearch allow for distributed and scalable message distribution native to OpenShift.